peterbarnett03/influxdb3_plugins/influxdata/basic_transformation/README.md

 # Basic Transformation Plugin for InfluxDB 3

-This plugin enables the transformation of time series data stored in InfluxDB 3.
-It supports transformations for both field/tag names and their values, allowing users to clean, standardize, or convert data as needed.
-The plugin is designed to run scheduled tasks that periodically transform data from a source measurement and write the results to a target measurement.
+This plugin enables the transformation of time series data stored in InfluxDB 3 through both scheduled tasks and on-write transformations.
+It supports transformations for field/tag names and their values, allowing users to clean, standardize, or convert data as needed.
+The plugin can run scheduled tasks that periodically transform historical data or apply transformations in real-time as data is written to the database.

 ## Prerequisites
 - **InfluxDB v3 Core/Enterprise**: with the Processing Engine enabled.